-A child may continue using a booster seat until the tops of their ears are even with the top of the seat-back.
-When a child reaches this height, they should be tall enough to use the lap/shoulder belt without a booster.
-When Can a Larger Child Sit in Front The National Highway Traffic Safety Administration and Transport Canada recommend that all children ages 12 and under ride in the back seat, properly restrained.
+A child may continue using a booster seat until the tops of the ears are even with the top of the seat-back.
+A child of this height should be tall enough to use the lap/shoulder belt without a booster.

+When Can a Larger Child Sit in Front

+The National Highway Traffic Safety

+Administration and Transport

+Canada recommend that all children

+ages 12 and under be properly

+restrained in the back seat.